lubeda/PixelIt-hacs/apps/pixelit/README.md

 lifetime|how long is this screen visible

 Name the json-files according to your screen an put it in the defined path.

+#### templates
+There are some samples in the templates subdirectory.
+Use them as stortingpoint for yoour own screens.
+You can test them in the browser in the test-area of your pixelit.
+**Hint** Don't use `position` in the text-section, but set `"scrollText": "auto"` so text will be scrolled if to long to display at once.

+**Important** Take care of the syntax, the screens must be valid JSON!!

 #### To add a screen use the service: